-The reactor shall be shutdown by more than \$.50 with the most reactive control rod fully withdrawn, the other two control rods fully inserted, cold, no xenon, including the reactivity worth of all experiments.
+The reactor shall be shutdown by more than \$.50 with the most reactive control rod fully withdrawn, the other two control rods fully inserted at reference core conditions, including the reactivity worth of all experiments.

-The excess reactivity measured at less than 10 watts in the reference core condition, with or without experiments in place, shall not be greater than \$3.00.
+The excess reactivity measured at less than 10 watts in the reference core condition, with experiments in their most reactive state, shall not be greater than \$3.00.